What is Bariatric Surgery ( Weight Loss Surgery )?

 Types of Procedures

 A silicone band is placed around the upper part of the stomach to act as a valve and control the amount of food entering the stomach.
-It forces you to take small morsels of food and chew carefully.
+It forces the patient to take small morsels of food and chew carefully.

 The stomach is stapled to reduce the amount of food it can hold.
 The part of the stomach that is stapled and removed is known to produce the hunger hormone “ghrelin”.
-Whether you eat quickly or slowly, you will feel full after a few morsels of food.
+Whether to eat quickly or slowly, it will feel full after a few morsels of food.

 The gastric bypass operation is actually a combination of stomach restriction and intestinal bypass.
 It is designed to achieve 2 things:

 - Reduced length of intestine for absorption